lihuiupc/HGAN-TyphoonCloudVisualPrediction/README.md

 Tensorflow 1.2.0

-You can download the pretrained model here https://pan.baidu.com/s/1wBwbojKv0SIZh-Le8w5CtQ.
-The password is rvia.
+You can download the pretrained model here https://pan.baidu.com/s/1Eyanke10-h75vamsWK5MYQ.
+The password is vtmk.
 The downloaded three files should be put in 'HGAN_TyphoonCloudVisualPrediction/Save/Models/'.

 Test the model: